-In addition to the Long-Term Incentive grants discussed above, the Compensation Committee decided to grant special restricted stock unit retention awards in amounts listed below.
-The Committee believes that retention of these executives is vital for the company's long-term success and the Committee will continue to focus on pay for performance and supporting long-term shareholder return.
+In Fiscal 2012, the Compensation Committee decided to grant special restricted stock unit retention awards in amounts listed below.
+The Compensation Committee believes that retention of these executives is vital for the company's long-term success and the Compensation Committee will continue to focus on pay for performance and supporting long-term shareholder return.
 In deciding to grant the retention awards, the Compensation Committee considered the executives' considerable performance in positioning the Company for future growth and share price appreciation in a challenging competitive market.
-In determining the size of the awards, the Committee considered, among other things, performance factors such as the acquisition of Edgetech, the reorganization of the Company's go-to-market strategy, significant gains in operating margins, and the competition for executive talent in the marketplace.
+In determining the size of the awards, the Compensation Committee considered, among other things, performance factors such as the acquisition of Edgetech, the reorganization of the Company's go-to-market strategy, significant gains in operating margins, and the competition for executive talent in the marketplace.
 These restricted stock unit awards will vest at the end of three years after the award is granted, so long as the participant remains employed by the Company.